workhappy27/AI/Prompt_Engineering_Deep_Dive/2_2_Promt_engineering_Framework.md

  - Guidance is a framework for controlling LLMs, it allows users to constrain generation (with regex and CFGs) as well as to interleave control (conditional, loops) and generation seamlessly.

 #### GPT-Prompt_Engineer
  - It is a github that introduced more structured experimatation to prompt engineering, essentially allowing the user to generate, test and rank their prompts.

+#### Marvin
+ - Marvin is a framework that allows you to convert natural language to native Python types and structured objects.
+This is simplest but most powerful tool and forms the basis for almost every other tool.